verbb/formie/docs/integrations/payments/gocardless.md

 ```

 2. Copy the webhook signing secret into Formie’s **Webhook Secret Key** field.
-3. Enable payment and billing request events in GoCardless.
+3. Enable payment, billing request, and subscription events in GoCardless.

-Formie listens for payment status updates and billing request fulfilment events.
+Formie listens for payment status updates, billing request fulfilment, and subscription lifecycle events.
 Do not rely on the customer redirect alone to confirm payment status.

 ### Step 4.
 Test Connection